yucombinator/uwguide/taxes.md

 You will need to file forms IT2, IT 203, IT 203b.
 Unfortunately as far as I know it is not possible to file taxes electronically for New York, so you will have to mail it out.

 ### Washington
-You don't need to file state taxes as there are no income tax here!
+You don't need to file state taxes as there is no income tax here!
 Lucky you.